thebabalola/stacksfort-contract/issues.md

 This document outlines all the issues and tasks needed to complete the Stacks Multisig Vaults project.
 Contributors can pick up any of these issues to work on.

+## Clarity 4 Features

+This project will leverage Clarity 4 features for enhanced security and functionality.
+See [CLARITY4-IMPLEMENTATION-PLAN.md](./CLARITY4-IMPLEMENTATION-PLAN.md) for detailed implementation plans.
+Clarity 4 features are noted in relevant issues below with **Clarity 4** tags.

 ## Smart Contract Issues

 ### Contract Setup & Structure